JDongcao/Python_practice_image_rcg/README.md

 We can learn from each other by the platform while if you have some opinion to advice me.

-This work is just a normal practice of python learning.
+This work is just a normal practice of python learning,which is about image recognition.